Barben360/Aerial4Ubuntu/README.md

 Go to Settings -> Startup Applications and add new entry:

-- __Name:__ XScreenSaver runner
+- __Name:__ XScreenSaver Runner
 - __Command:__ xscreensaver --nosplash
 - __Comment:__ Running XScreenSaver

 ## 7th step - Preventing XScreenSaver to run when a full-screen application is running

 When a full-screen applications is running (Netflix, Youtube, Molotov.tv...), you don't want any screensaver to be run.
-Using the bash script `xscreensaverstopper.sh` restarts idle timer when a full-screen application in foreground is detected:
+Using the bash script listed below restarts idle timer when a full-screen application in foreground is detected:

 ```bash
 #!/usr/bin/env bash